-On a day-to-day basis, the editorial team relies exclusively on the Editor's Code of Practice as the basis for policing the JC's ethical approach.
-Emails may occasionally be sent to newsroom staff to reinforce points when it is felt necessary.
+Otherwise, on a day-to-day basis, the editorial team relies exclusively on the Editor's Code of Practice as the basis for policing the JC's ethical approach.
+Emails may occasionally be sent to newsroom staff to reinforce points when it is felt necessary and individual staff are encouraged to seek the advice of the Readers Editor when in doubt about how to approach a story.